Workshops for Youth Professionals

 The Parenting Safe Children prevention model was developed over three decades in the field and significantly reduces the victimization rate of children whose caretakers adopt and enforce it.

-Adopt our prevention model at your institution today.
+We invite you to adopt our prevention model at your youth organization today.

 Sincerely,